TheOllix/PixelMapIcons/README.md

 ---
 # ![en_US](https://raw.githubusercontent.com/TheOllix/icons24px/refs/heads/main/24_en_US.png) Pixel Map Icons

-A collection of hand-drawn pixel art icons by me to use as map pins in Valheim!
+A collection of hand-drawn Valheim themed pixel art icons to use as map pins!

 *These icons were designed to work in conjunction with [KGvalheim's MoreMapPins](https://thunderstore.io/c/valheim/p/KGvalheim/MoreMapPins/) but by renaming them you can make them fit in almost any mod that adds map pins.*